Water Heater Installation

 Age is the easiest way to determine if it’s time to get a new water heater, but there are other indicators.

 - Excess Water Around the Base – As the water heats up, it expands and therefore causes the tank of your water heater to expand with it.
 Over time this can cause the tank to crack which can lead to leakage.

 - Rusty Water – If you notice rusty residue in your water this is obviously an issue that needs to be addressed and could be due to a faulty water heater.
 You can check this by draining the water heater and then checking the water for rust.

 - Irregular Noise – Over time sediment can build and harden at the bottom of a water heater.
 This can cause rumbling and other noises from the machine which is a sign that a leak may occur in the near future.
 If your water heater is making irregular sounds, it is time to get a new one.

 Replacement & Installation

 It could be a positive reason that you’re looking for help regarding a water heater.
 Perhaps you just purchased a new home and need to install your first water heater.
 If that’s the case you will want your water heater installed by an expert with dozens of years of experience.
-All Star Plumbing in Columbia, Mo has that expertise and experience, plus they are local so if there ever is an issue you don’t have to worry.
+All Star Plumbing in Columbia, MO has that expertise and experience, plus we are local so if there ever is an issue you don’t have to worry.